LagoVista/docs/DataStreams/Postgresql.md

 The Time Stamp Field Name is the name of the column in a database where the timestamp of the data stream record will be inserted.
 This column must exist on the database table and be of type datetime, datetime2 or datetimeoffset

 * **Device Id Field Name** (required)
-The Device Id Field Name is the name of the column in the datbase where the device id associated with this data stream record will be inserted.
+The Device Id Field Name is the name of the column in the database where the device id associated with this data stream record will be inserted.
 This column must exist on the database table and be of type char, varchar, nchar or nvarchar

 * **Date Storage Format** (required)
 When storing the date associated with the data stream record, you can store it as a long value of seconds since unix Epoch (1/1/1970) or the standard JSON ISO 8601 format () both are stored with respect to UTC